-The community shops sit off of Whitehorse Lane and provide residents with an array of services including free parking, groceries, a pharmacy, cafés, eateries, hairdressing, barbering, a veterinary surgery, dry cleaning and an estate agent.
+The community shops sit off of Whitehorse Lane and provide residents with an array of services including free parking, groceries, a pharmacy, café, chip shop/chinese takeaway, hairdressing, barbering, a veterinary surgery and an estate agent.
 Great Ashby Community Centre is a welcoming venue and hosts all types of activities, from sport and physical activity groups to the Women’s Institute and is a fantastic space to hire for large, one off private functions, regular bookings or smaller meetings.

 Across the road from the shops is Round Diamond Primary School, a two form entry school which serves a large proportion of Great Ashby’s families.
 Strawberry Fields Children’s Centre complements the popular Busy Bees nursery which runs from the community centre and the choice of play areas within the community provide safe places for little ones to play after school and at the weekends.